MaximilianSuliga/Conformal-Active-Learning-for-Reject-Inference/README.md

 ## Dependencies
 * Python 3.8
 *  Use of different Pandas versions: while the Data Preparation requires Pandas 1.5.0 or higher, the Main Experiment requires Pandas 1.3.4 or lower.
-Two different YAML files are provided, but they differ only in their Pandas version
+Two different YAML files are provided, but they differ only in their Pandas version (MC for Dataprep, AL for Main Experiment).
 *  Apart from standard Python libraries, this repository makes use of the nonconformist library (Linusson, 2017)

 ## Reproducing Results